victor-schumann/Pygames/README.md

 # Python Games
-<p align="justify">A simple repository where I will organize all my python project that are videogame themed.</p>
+<p align="justify">A simple repository where I will organize all my python projects that are videogame themed.</p>

 ## Contents
 * [Pong](#pong)